MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/passkey-create-passkey.png" alt-text="Screenshot of save passkey in Microsoft Authenticator for iOS devices.":::

-1. Once the passkey is successfully created on your device, you're directed back to [My Security info](https://aka.ms/mysecurityinfo), tap **Done**.
+1. Once the passkey is successfully created on your device, you're directed back to [Security info](https://mysignins.microsoft.com/security-info), tap **Done**.
 1. Name the passkey something memorable to you and select **Done**.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/success.png" alt-text="Screenshot where user can change friendly name of the new sign-in method.":::